 Email best practices

-When’s the best time to send your email newsletter?
+What’s the best time to send your email newsletter?

 PUBLISHED ON

-If you're an email marketer sending marketing emails to customers, you’ve probably already asked yourself this: When’s the best time to send my newsletter?
 The time you schedule your emails determines how high your open rates and click-through rates (CTR) will be.
-And there are a lot of factors at play when deciding the best day of the week to send your emails.
+And there are a lot of factors at play when deciding the best time and the best day of the week to send your emails.

 Below, we’ll give you some tips on identifying the best days and times to send your newsletters and some recommendations to improve your overall email marketing strategy.